NayakPenguin/Vision-Bridge/README.md

 <br/><br/>

 ## Hackathon team members
-<b>1.
-Priyam Saha:</b> Worked on deploying ML models and using it in reactJS application, and ML deployment using AWS. <br/><br/>
+<b>1. <a href="https://github.com/priyam-03/">Priyam Saha</a> : </b> Worked on deploying ML models and using it in reactJS application, and ML deployment using AWS. <br/><br/>
-<b>2.
-Om Mittal:</b> Developed the models for face emotion detection and classification of vehicles, and also implemented the YOLO-based model. <br/><br/>
+<b>2. <a href="https://github.com/Om-Mittal">Om Mittal</a> : </b> Developed the models for face emotion detection and classification of vehicles, and also implemented the YOLO-based model. <br/><br/>
-<b>3.
-Atanu Nayak :</b> was involved in developing a seamless user simulator, utilizing React JS and vanilla CSS.
+<b>3. <a href="https://github.com/Nayaker">Atanu Nayak</a> :</b> was involved in developing a seamless user simulator, utilizing React JS and vanilla CSS.
 Additionally, I played a part in creating the currency detection model and implementing both audio input and output features. <br/><br/>